Portovenere: What to see and things to do

 Take a Caruggi upwards (all charming) to ‘San Lorenzo’ and il Castello.

 A beautiful church built by the Genovese and dedicated to Saint Lorenzo, the patron saint of the city.
 It dates back to 1130.
 Several works of art adorn the church - most notably the painting of the Madonna Bianca.
 There is some mystery shrouding its origins, some say that the painting was found preserved in a hollowed trunk, washed up from sea.
 To celebrate the miracle, the Madonna Bianca is carried through the streets of Portovenere on 17 August.

 This defensive structure was built in the twelfth century and offers spectacular panoramic views of Portovenere and the rest of the Golfo di Poeti.
 The castle takes its name from the wealthy influential Genoese family who constructed it to protect the village and surrounding areas.
 The castle played a key role in the war between Pisa and Genoa (1119-1290) and is the oldest surviving fortification in the Cinque Terre.
 Whilst it is mostly a ruin, there is a museum here, open until 18.00 (€5 euro).

 Just outside the castle sit two short towers ‘i muliei del vento’.
 Dating back to the sixteenth century, these mills were used to transfer variable direction wind power to a fixed vertical rotating shaft, when the land was used to grow grain.

-Perched on the far side of the mountain, just beyond the mills, this must be one of the most spectacular places to be buried.
+Perched on the far side of the mountain, just beyond the mills, lies what must be one of the world's most spectacular places to be buried.
 Small, serene and very, very pretty, its worth a visit.

 Walk back down to Via Capelli to the Gate.